alfadelta10010/COD-Lab/week1/README.md

 	4. Write an Assembly Program and analyse the format of storing signed and unsigned words, half words and byte data types
 - Ensure your code has comments for the statements

-- While submitting, you are required to make a Markdown file with the following contents.
+- While submitting, you are requird to make a Markdown file with the following contents.
 You are required to submit your observations in the same manner

 - File name: Week1_Lab.md
 ```markdown